VagosTurbo/TalkLikeAI/README.md

 1. Invite the bot to your Discord server using the OAuth2 URL generated in the Discord Developer Portal
 2. Use the `/say` command in any channel:
    ```
-   /say text: Hello, this is an AI voice! voice: Rachel
+   /say text: Hello, this is an AI voice! voice: Rytmus
    ```
 3. The bot will join your voice channel and play the generated audio